A Licensed Professional Here to Guide You

 Due to all the years of working with teens and young adults, I also love to support families struggling with such issues as anxiety, ADHD, and depression.
 I love helping parents and teens in high conflict families learn to communicate more effectively and build stronger relationships as well.
 I find that I am a very effective mediator and am able to support both sides equally.

 My clinical work is strength based, family inclusive and directive as I strive to give my clients the necessary tools to heal.
 I am very directive and take an active involvement with my clients.
 I am not a passive, sit-back and just listen type of therapist and engage with you fully in helping you achieve your treatment goals.
 In terms of evaluating strengths, I look at each client as an individual and find within them their unique talents and build upon them in our work.
 I often use laughter and humor as well as a tool to remind the client not to take themselves so seriously.
+We will laugh in session a lot!

 My theoretical approach is a combination cognitive-behavioral, solution-focused, person-centered, and motivational interviewing approaches.
 Be prepared to try to ways of thinking and behaving in the form of therapeutic homework to achieve a. better you!